 During the first third of the 20th century the cathode-ray tube (CRT), in the form of Braun’s oscilloscope, began to be widely used by electrical engineers to observe the waveforms produced by their circuits.
 Television had been slowly developing since the 19th century “electric telescope” and other devices which had all involved some sort of mechanical scanning system.
-Baird’s experiments in the UK, circa 1926, used a large disk with a spiral of holes in it, based on the Nipkow disk,1 [Fig.50 and Fig.51] which rotated before the scene to be televised.
-The mechanical scanning system had huge problems of resolution, frame rate and light level requirements [Fig.49], so electronic means of scanning an image were sought.
+Baird’s experiments in the UK, circa 1926, used a large disk with a spiral of holes in it, based on the Nipkow disk [Fig.1 and Fig.2] which rotated before the scene to be televised.
+The mechanical scanning system had huge problems of resolution, frame rate and light level requirements, so electronic means of scanning an image were sought.

-“The advantages of the kinescope in television over other means of reassembling the picture of the receiver are: the use of an inertialess beam, easily deflected and synchronized at speeds far greater than required for television; a sufficiently brilliant fluorescent spot which may be viewed directly on the end of the tube eliminating the restricted viewing angle usually present in mechanical scanners; noiseless operation; and the outstanding feature of the flexibility of the cathode ray tube itself.”2
+“The advantages of the Kinescope in television over other means of reassembling the picture are: the use of an inertialess beam, easily deflected and synchronized at speed far greater than required for television; a sufficiently brilliant fluorescent spot which may be viewed directly on the end of the tube eliminating the restricted viewing angle usually present in mechanical scanners; noiseless operation; and the outstanding feature of the flexibility of the cathode ray tube itself.”

 It is only now with the development of LCD and Plasma flat-screen displays that these important features of the CRT have been outweighed.

 The CRT was also used by the British during WWII to display images from their newly invented radar systems so that they could track German bombers in sorties over Britain.
 [Fig.54]